OpenSociocracy/documentation-website/docs/quick-start/defining-sociocracy-domains/index.md

 # Define Domains

-Using Sociocracy helps you figure out how to meet challenges, and create value with the limited time, energy and resources.
+Using sociocracy helps you figure out how to meet challenges, and create value with the limited time, energy and resources.

 ## Structure Your Organization